jayeshchoudhari/jayeshchoudhari.github.io/_pages/about.md

 **Recent and Ongoing Work:**

 * Analyzing and Modeling Cascades in Networks
-* Coresets for Machine Learning problems
+* Coresets for Machine Learning and Fairness problems
 * Dynamic Algorithms for Densest Subgraph and similar problems
 * Sublinear Algorithms for estimating graph properties